Want to Improve Your Child's Critical Thinking Skills?

 Socks are also great for playing spot the difference or which one doesn’t belong in that group.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Enroll your child for the Atlas Mission and let your child play with this award-winning educational program.
 Your child will become better at critical thinking without even realizing it!

 The bathroom is the one room I semi-allow messy play in for the simple reason that surfaces can be easily wiped down and if the children get messy, you can just pop them in the shower and hey presto – clean again!